Worcester Memorial Auditorium: Sale to AHF

+In May 2025, Massachusetts Governor Maura Healey announced a $25 million match commitment to the AHF to assist in its restoration and redevelopment efforts.
+The governor's press release expressed the hope that the grant will "spark others to step up and provide the full financing necessary to make this project a reality."

 Architecture

 The Aud was designed by Frederic C. Hirons of New York and L.W.
 Briggs Company of Worcester in the Classical Revival style, with an Art Deco-inspired interior and bas-relief ornamentation.
 It was constructed of Deer Island granite, Indiana limestone, and marble.
 Fronting Lincoln Square are five large bronze doors and eight monumental Doric columns, above which is inscribed, "To honor the services in war of her sons and daughters and to nourish in peace their spirit of sacrifice, a grateful city erected this building."
 The Aud is five stories high and contains five architectural zones: the auditorium (which contains a proscenium 116 feet wide), the Shrine of the Immortal war memorial, the Little Theater, the north and south-wing chambers, and the basement.

 Murals

 Artist Leon Kroll created the Shrine of the Immortal murals, which took three years to complete between 1938 and 1941.
 Two depict U.S. Army and Navy soldiers in scenes of combat during WWI, while the third and largest depicts a soldier ascending to Heaven surrounded by "people of all classes and races gathered in peace and harmony under the American flag."
 When completed, this mural was the largest of its kind in the United States.